Julia A. Greever

 Brief Life History of Julia A.

-When Julia A. Greever was born about 1820, in Augusta, Virginia, United States, her father, Jacob Greever, was 30 and her mother, Mary Brooks, was 26.
+When Julia A. Greever was born about 1820, in Augusta, Virginia, United States, her father, Jacob Greever, was 30 and her mother, Mary Sophia Brooks, was 29.
 She married William A Cale about 1840, in Virginia, United States.
 They were the parents of at least 2 sons and 3 daughters.
 She died in 1911, at the age of 92.

 Photos and Memories (0)